Zimbra/elastic-stack/README.md

 > ![](screenshots/30-saved-search-as-source.png)
 *Next select your saved search.*

-Now Kibana will show the saved search and try and guess how to visualize it.
-In most cases the settings for the X axis are messed up and you will need to configure it more for it to make sense.
+Now Kibana will show the saved search and try to guess how to visualize it.
+In most cases the settings for the X axis are messed up and you will need to configure it to make sense.

 For the Y axis select Aggregation -> Max and select a field from the saved query.
 Repeat this for all fields.
 For X axis select Aggregation -> Date Histogram and use the @timestamp field.
 The timestamp is the time and date that was parsed from the log file.
 Hit the Save button once you are ready.